Long Island Visitation Lawyers

 - The non-custodial parent seeking visitation rights

-- The custodial parent seeking to deny visitation for the wellbeing and protection of the children
+- The custodial parent seeking to deny visitation for the wellbeing and protection

 - Grandparents seeking visitation rights to their grandchildren